 Getting rid of pests can require a combination of indoor and outdoor pest control.
 Learning how to kill spiders is part of the process, but to keep them from returning, ensure that other insects can’t invade your house.
 Preventing pests from entering your home is a good way to keep spiders from following to feed on them.
-If you find yourself doing these things and still have a issue with spiders, call Any Pest Inc today!
+If you find yourself doing these things and still have a issue with spiders, call Lookout Pest Control, formerly Any Pest Inc., today!

 Spider Removal & Control

 All of these tips may help to eliminate and prevent the problem, however, only a qualified pest control professional can ensure that the spider infestation in your house has been properly dealt with.
-Here at Any Pest, Inc we have two decades worth of necessary skills and experience to treat your spider infestation correctly so that you can rest assured spiders aren’t crawling around in your home.
+Here at Lookout Pest Control we have three decades worth of necessary skills and experience to treat your spider infestation correctly so that you can rest assured spiders aren’t crawling around in your home.